Configure Visual Builder for the Wholesale CBDC Sample Application

 Note:

-The peers included in this Business Interface should be added to the common channel that has been created.Configure Oracle Analytics Cloud for Oracle Visual Builder
+The peers included in this Business Interface must be added to the common channel that was created.Configure Oracle Analytics Cloud for Oracle Visual Builder

 The Oracle Analytics Cloud instance and the Oracle Visual Builder instance must reside in the same OCI tenancy.